Today, you’ll discover 4 essential keys to effective communication and how to overcome communication barriers in relationships.

 These judgments can take the form of blame, insults, labels, criticism, comparison…

 When we speak this language, our attention is focused on determining what’s wrong with others for behaving in certain ways rather than on what we and others need and are not getting.

 But when we’re the ones who need more affection and aren’t getting it, he/she is “insensitive and uncaring.”

-This compassion blocking conversation will either increase people’s defensiveness and resistance, or make people agree to what we’re demanding out of fear, guilt, or shame.
+This compassion-blocking conversation will either increase people’s defensiveness and resistance, or make people agree to what we’re demanding out of fear, guilt, or shame.

 We pay dearly when people respond to our needs out of a sense of either external or internal coercion.
 Sooner or later, their goodwill diminishes and they’re more likely to feel resentful.

 #1.
-Observing Without Evaluating.
+Observe Without Evaluating

 The first step toward effective communication requires separating observation from the evaluation.